alkampfergit/personal-blog/codewrecks/content/post/old/2011/05/my-new-workstation-is-arrived.md

 ![](http://www.terahertzpc.it/newage/images/intel-x25-m-gen-2-34nm-ssd.jpg)

 The perceived responsiveness of the system is really improved.
-I know that since Iâ€™ve reinstalled a clean system, this is an unfair comparison with the old computer, but installing Visual Studio 2010 from an Iso image took 5 minutes and 4 seconds (runtime of.NET 4.0 included).
+I know that since I've reinstalled a clean system, this is an unfair comparison with the old computer, but installing Visual Studio 2010 from an Iso image took 5 minutes and 4 seconds (runtime of.NET 4.0 included).
 I also notice that most of the improvement comes from the SSD disk, that is really fast compared to a standard one, here is my windows 7 experience index.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/05/image_thumb5.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/05/image5.png)

-Iâ€™m really satisfied of this new box.
+I'm really satisfied of this new box.

 alk.